-- An Auto Macro feature detects how far the subject is from the lens and automatically selects either Macro Focus or Auto Focus accordingly. - Use of the flash together with Macro Focus can cause the light of the flash to become blocked, which may result in unwanted lens shadows in your image. - In the case of movie recording, Auto Macro operates before you start recording.
-After recording is started, however, focus is fixed. - Whenever you perform an optical zoom operation while shooting with Auto Focus, Macro Focus, or Manual Focus, a value will appear on the monitor screen to tell you the focus range, as shown below.
+- An Auto Macro feature detects how far the subject is from the lens and automatically selects either Macro Focus or Auto Focus accordingly. - Use of the flash together with Macro Focus can cause the light of the flash to become blocked, which may result in unwanted lens shadows in your image. - Whenever you perform an optical zoom operation while shooting with Auto Focus, Macro Focus, or Manual Focus, a value will appear on the monitor screen to tell you the focus range, as shown below.
 Note that the focus range is displayed including the Auto Macro range only when shooting with Auto Focus.
-Example: ○○\ cm - ∞ - \ $\bigcirc\bigcirc$ is the actual focusing range value. - Functions assigned to the [◄] and [▶] keys with the Key Customize "L/R Key" setting (page 109) are disabled while Manual Focus is selected as the focus mode.
+Example: ○○ cm - ∞ - ○○ is the actual focusing range value. - The operations assigned to the [◀] and [▶] keys with the "L/R Key" setting (page 101) are disabled while Manual Focus is selected as the focus mode.